Finite-size correlation behavior near a critical point: a simple metric for monitoring the state of a neural network

-Based on this previous results, the purpose of this letter is to introduce a simple metric, describing the typical finite-size behavior of the correlation length near criticality to distinguish critical from non-critical dynamics.
+Based on these previous results, the purpose of this letter is to introduce a simple metric, describing the typical finite-size behavior of the correlation length near criticality to distinguish critical from non-critical dynamics.
 To this end, we study a simple model of neuronal dynamics that can be tuned towards and away from the critical point of a second-order phase transition dynamics, as the control parameter is varied.
-For completeness, we contrast the new metric with the most common analysis, the avalanche size distribution statistics.
+We contrast the new metric with the most common analysis, the avalanche size distribution statistics.

 The paper is organized as follows: Next we describe the model and define the observables, first for the standard metric of avalanches analysis and then for the finite-size correlation based metric.
-After that, the main results are described by contrasting both metrics.
-The paper close with a short discussion of the limitations and potential applications.
+After that, the main results are described by contrasting the metrics in both numerical and experimental data.
+The paper closes with a short discussion of the limitations and potential applications.

-\emph{Model and observables}- Briefly, the model studied is an excitable cellular automata on a square lattice of interconnected neurons under periodic boundary conditions plus a certain degree of quenched disorder.
-Each neuron activity is described by the Greenberg \& Hastings' excitable three states dynamics \cite{Greenberg}.
-There is a single control parameter $T$ that determine the threshold for being excited by other neurons.
-The results rely on universal behavior of the correlation function in critical phenomena, thus they are model independent.
-Because of that we skip for now further details of the model, which can be consulted if needed in the Appendix.